What’s the Big Deal? (Jude 5-16)

 It is very easy to ignore warning signs like a tingling arm, and not realize that the tingling could be a sign that something very dangerous is happening.
 Tingling may only be tingling, but it could also be a sign of something much worse.

-This morning we’re looking at a book in the Bible called Jude.
+This morning, we will be exploring the book of Jude in the Bible.
 It’s the second-last book in the Bible, located right before the book of Revelation.
 And Jude has told us that there’s something tingling, something that’s a problem that needs to be addressed.
 Jude says:

 Beloved, although I was very eager to write to you about our common salvation, I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints.
 For certain people have crept in unnoticed who long ago were designated for this condemnation, ungodly people, who pervert the grace of our God into sensuality and deny our only Master and Lord, Jesus Christ.
 (Jude 3-4)